How to start a business in Dubai: A step-by-step guide

 Step 2: Select the appropriate jurisdiction

-Dubai offers three main jurisdictions for businesses:
+Dubai offers three main jurisdictions for businesses foreign business owners:

 • Mainland: Ideal for businesses looking to trade within the UAE market and internationally without restrictions.